 5. Add Embellishments

 Each letter that you draw is going to be different as far as embellishments go, so you just have to use your creative judgment.
-Draw up to three diamonds inside the letter, and fill in the rest of the letter with tiny circles.
-No matter how many diamonds or circles you draw, make sure that you draw them along the path of the original letter outline!
+Draw up to three open diamonds inside the letter, and fill in the rest of the letter with tiny circles.
+No matter how many diamonds or circles you create, take care to draw them along the path of the original letter outline.

 6. Draw Diagonal Lines Off the Edges of the Letter